 If for some reason you don’t make your decision to sag until morning, get your bike to Pass the Corn well before the 7:00 a.m. departure time.
 Our sag TRUCK makes only one trip, even if the sag BUS makes two.
 So get your bike loaded well before 7:00 a.m.
 (By morning, we may not have space on the coach.)

 The rest of the day is yours for resting, recovering, getting a massage, aaahhhhh.
 Some of our therapists will be set up by 11:00 or noon.
 Do remember that our crew will be engaged in morning chores until noon.
 At noon, we serve a crew lunch, and then crew members take turns at the showers.
 Most of our services, with the exception of showers, are not available until noon.

-If you sag, take your bags or your shower-necessaries on the coach with you, and claim your bike immediately on arrival in our next campsite.
+If you sag, take your bags or your shower-necessaries on the coach with you, and claim your bike soon on arrival in our next campsite.

 Ours is a morning sag only, from host town to host town.
 No midday pick-up.

 Electricity Every year, we thank our Dad, the electrician.
 Dad will be 87 on July 28th.
 For many years, he played a big role in building our Juice Thingys and other electrical needs.
 We debuted our first charging trailer a few years ago, a walk-in trailer with 720 electrical outlets inside little lockers.
 It's Pete's design, and we are grateful to Dave, Mick, and Bob for all their work on it too.
 A while back, the guys built a second charging trailer that has compartments large enough to hold tablets and laptops.
 Again, Dave, Mick, and Bob were the builders, and Bob was the carpenter who built the cabinets on the new charging trailer.